srg-imperial/GrayC/ISSTA-2023-AE/data/Evaluation/EVALUATION-VIA-CONTROLLED-EXPERIMENTS/Bug-finding-trails/README.md

 0x700760 constant_byte_string
 	.././../gcc-source/gcc/expr.cc:12202
 ```
-however, we did not report this bug as it has stray charecters and in general, the source file is not valid UTF-8.
+however, we did not report this bug as it has stray characters and in general, the source file is not valid UTF-8.

 **NOTE: GrayC never generated such examples: all GrayC-generated files are complete programs in valid UTF-8.**